alisonwilliamson/workout-tracker/README.md

 # workout-tracker
 An app that uses a Mongo database with a Mongoose schema and handle routes with Express.
+Here is the link to the deployed application: https://thawing-reef-30997.herokuapp.com/

 ## Installation
 To run on localhost:3000 run npm i to install dependencies and then open your terminal and run node server.js.